 The Nechalacho Project is located at Thor Lake in the Mackenzie Mining District of the Northwest Territories ("NWT"), about five kilometres north of the Hearne Channel of Great Slave Lake and approximately 100 kilometres southeast of the city of Yellowknife.
-The property is comprised of five contiguous mining leases totalling 10,449 acres (4,249 hectares) and three claims totalling 4,597 acres (1,869 hectares), the latter staked in 2009 to cover favourable geology to the west of the mining leases.
-The property is subject to one underlying 2.5% Net Smelter Returns ("NSR") royalty agreement.
+The property is comprised of five contiguous mining leases totalling 10,449 acres (4,249 hectares) and three claims totalling 4,597 acres (1,869 hectares).
+The leases are subject to one underlying 2.5% Net Smelter Returns ("NSR") royalty agreement.
 Avalon has the contractual right to buy out this royalty on the basis of a fixed formula, which is currently approximately \$1.4 million and which will increase at a rate equal to the Canadian prime rate until the royalty is bought out.

-The property is situated in an area referred to as the Akaitcho Territory, an area which is subject to comprehensive native land claim negotiations between the Government of Canada and the Treaty 8 Tribal Corporation, which consists of the Yellowknives Dene First Nation ("YKDFN"), the Deninu K'ue First Nation ("DKFN") and the Lutsel K'e Dene First Nation ("LKDFN").
+The property is situated in an area referred to as the Akaitcho Territory, an area which is subject to comprehensive native land claim negotiations between the Government of Canada and the Treaty 8

+Tribal Corporation, which consists of the Yellowknives Dene First Nation ("YKDFN"), the Deninu K'ue First Nation ("DKFN") and the Lutsel K'e Dene First Nation ("LKDFN").
 The Company has completed an Accommodation Agreement with the DKFN.
-Negotiations towards signing similar accommodation agreements with the LKDFN and the YKDFN continue.
+Negotiations towards signing similar accommodation agreements with the LKDFN and the YKDFN continue intermittently.
+The Company also recognizes that the Tłįcho First Nation ("TFN") has a settled land claim with the Government of Canada which provides for certain harvesting rights in the area of the Nechalacho site.